davidsoergel/conja/README.md

 ### Conja solution

-The user needn't be concerned about the thread pool at all, since Conja provides higher-level abstractions as static methods in [http://dev.davidsoergel.com/maven/conja/apidocs/com/davidsoergel/conja/Parallel.html Parallel].
+The user needn't be concerned about the thread pool at all, since Conja provides higher-level abstractions as static methods in [Parallel](http://davidsoergel.github.io/conja/com/davidsoergel/conja/Parallel.html).
 Under the hood, Conja manages a singleton thread pool, initialized by default to the number of available cores.
 Scheduling on the pool is depth-first and lazy (see below).
 While a thread is waiting for a batch of subtasks, the thread itself is available to execute those tasks (or any other tasks with a higher priority), avoiding deadlock due to insufficient threads.

 Suboptimal scheduling of nested tasks on the thread pool